Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 {: #openquestions_rpid}

 FIDO needs a relying party ID to function.
-The question is how this RPID is determined, there are several options that all have pros and cons.
+The question is how this RPID is determined and verified, there are several options that all have pros and cons.

+The main thing is to have in mind, that there are three relevant parameters, that need to be put into a certain relationship:

+* the RADIUS realm (i.e. 'anonymous@dfn.de')
+* the RPID (i.e. 'eduroam.dfn.de')
+* the Server Certificate Name (usually subjectAltName:DNS, i.e. 'radius.eduroam.dfn.de', in the following abbreviated simply with SAN)

+All these three parameters need to be in a pre-defined relationship to allow a simple and hard-to-mess-up-and-still-secure configuration.
+Both the client and the server have to agree on what the RPID is, in order for the FIDO authentication to succeed.
+If there is a defined relationship between the RPID and the certificate name (i.e. SAN needs to be a subrealm of the RPID), then the client needs to verify the certificate against exactly that.
+When does the client do that?
+What security implications does that bring?
+All these options need some thought.

 ### Option 1: Configuration
 The first option would be to just have the RPID as a configuration item, maybe with a default on the realm of the outer username.